verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ A decentralized identifier, as specified in [[spec-norm:DID-CORE]].
 A DID is a type of [[ref: VID]].

 [[def: verifiable identifier, VID, VIDs]]:
-~ A digital identifier bound to cryptographic key material, such that another party can verify control of the identifier and resolve it to keys (and, when in public use, endpoint addresses), as specified in the [Trust Spanning Protocol (TSP) Specification](https://trustoverip.github.io/tswg-tsp-specification/). [[ref: DIDs]] are one **type** of VID; other examples include KERI AIDs and X.509-backed identifiers.
+~ A digital identifier bound to cryptographic key material, such that another party can verify control of the identifier and resolve it to keys (and, when in public use, endpoint addresses), as specified in the [Trust Spanning Protocol (TSP) Specification](https://trustoverip.github.io/tswg-tsp-specification/). [[ref: DIDs]] are one **type** of VID; other examples include X.509-backed identifiers.
 Provided for reference: this specification currently uses [[ref: DIDs]] only.
+Note that KERI AIDs are [[ref: DIDs]] (e.g. `did:webs`, `did:keri`) and can therefore be used with this specification.

 [[def: decentralized identifier communication, DIDComm]]:
 ~ [DIDComm](https://identity.foundation/didcomm-messaging/spec/) uses [[ref: DIDs]] to establish confidential, ongoing connections.